Art-Wizard/Pomodoro10/README.md

 3. Click "Start" to begin your first Pomodoro period
 4. Follow the on-screen prompts for 10-second breaks and 5-minute breaks
 5. Repeat as needed to complete your tasks

+## Open Source

+Pomodoro10 is an open-source project, and your contributions are welcome to help improve and expand its features.

+### How to Contribute

+1. Fork the repository on GitHub
+2. Clone your fork to your local machine
+3. Create a new branch for your feature or bugfix
+4. Make your changes and test them thoroughly
+5. Commit your changes and push them to your fork
+6. Create a pull request on the original repository with a clear description of your changes

+Please ensure that your code follows the existing style and structure of the project.
+Your pull requests will be reviewed, and any feedback will be provided to help refine the changes before they are merged into the main codebase.